How a DigitalOcean Firewall Rule Silently Dropped 23% of Production Traffic for 11 Days

 (no port-range rules — ever)

-• Stateless firewalls require a different mental model. iptables with conntrack tracks TCP state — an established connection's return traffic is automatically allowed.
-Cloud Firewalls evaluate every packet in isolation.
-A port-range rule that looks like "allow high ports inbound" is also a rule about return-path traffic to those ports.
+• Stateless firewalls need a different mental model than iptables.
+With conntrack, an established connection's return traffic is automatically allowed.
+Cloud Firewalls look at every packet in isolation.
+A port-range rule that reads as "allow high ports inbound" is also a rule about return traffic to those ports.

-• CGNAT is the new normal for mobile.
-A large fraction of mobile users share IPs and use high ephemeral ports.
-Any firewall rule touching 1024–65535 will affect them disproportionately.
+• CGNAT is the default for mobile now.
+A huge chunk of mobile users share IPs and sit on high ephemeral ports.
+Any rule touching 1024–65535 hits them disproportionately.

 • Silent drops are invisible to server-side monitoring.
-Packets killed before they reach the NIC never appear in Nginx logs, APM, or error tracking.
-Add client-side error monitoring (JS error boundaries, mobile crash reporting) that captures network-level failures.
+Packets killed before the NIC never show up in Nginx logs, APM, or error tracking.
+Client-side error monitoring (JS error boundaries, mobile crash reporting) is the only way you'll see the hole.

-• tcpdump at the NIC is the last-resort oracle.
-When server logs show nothing and clients report timeouts, run tcpdump on the Droplet's public interface during a live failure — if the SYN arrives and no SYN-ACK leaves, the OS or firewall is the suspect, not the application.
+• tcpdump on the public interface is the last-resort oracle.
+Logs show nothing, clients report timeouts, you run it during a live failure.
+If SYN arrives and no SYN-ACK leaves, the suspect is the OS or firewall, not the app.

 Share this